LucasDelfino92/morrowindsharp/gameplay.md

       - correctUV Ore Replacer 1.0.esp.
       - correctUV Ore Replacer_fixed.esp
 - [**Illegal Summoning**](https://www.nexusmods.com/morrowind/mods/47105?) by OperatorJack: performing a summoning spell in a town or city is now illegal, as it was originally intended to be.
 Applies to the player, NPCs, and creatures.
-- [**Intervention Improved**](https://www.nexusmods.com/morrowind/mods/43267?) by hollaajith: adds Intervention markers to temples at Suran, Vos, Maar Gan and Ghostgate.
+- [**Intervention Improved**](https://www.nexusmods.com/morrowind/mods/43267?) by hollaajith: adds missing Temple markers at Suran, Vos, Maar Gan and Ghostgate, adds shrines to temples at Suran, Molag Mar and Vos Chapel, and moves the Tribunal shrine from Fort Darius at Gnisis to the Gnisis Temple.
   - Only activate **Intervention Improved - NoScript.esp**.
 - [**Kill Command**](https://www.nexusmods.com/morrowind/mods/46723) by Merlord: adds a configurable hotkey that will send all companions to attack whatever you are currently looking at.
 - [**Lucky Strike - a Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765) by R-Zero: add as Luck-based Critical Strike mechanic reminiscent of the one in Daggerfall.